 Spotting the early signs of baby eczema

-If you think your child or infant baby has eczema it’s best to book an appointment with your GP or dermatology consultant to confirm the diagnosis and to get tailored advice on the best way to treat eczema and reduce the horrible itch your child will experience.
+If you think your child or infant baby has eczema it’s best to book an appointment with your GP or dermatology consultant.
+They will confirm the diagnosis and give tailored advice on the best treatments.

 Fortunately, in most cases, infant eczema will clear up as your child grows.

 - Moisturisers.
 There are lots of treatments you can try to help soothe the dry, itchy rashes.
 Key amongst these are emollients which help to keep the skin supple.

 - Washing detergents.
 It’s worth testing different laundry wash detergent powders – there are several brands which are designed for use with sensitive skin.

 - Clothing.
 As well as making sure you dress your child in natural fabrics such as cotton to reduce eczema flare-ups.
 That’s why ScratchSleeves eczema mitts and PJs are made from natural silk and cotton to help calm irritated skin.